-An aquifer called the Wisconsin Glacial Flow is located approximately 50 feet below the DLCC.
+An aquifer called the Wisconsin Glacial Flow is located approximately fifty feet below the DLCC.
 Aquifers are geological formations containing or conducting ground water.
 Unlike most aquifers that do not follow a channel, the Wisconsin Glacial Flow is more like an "underground river" as it flows at the slow rate of five to six miles a day.
+Although the use of the aquifer conserves municipal water, the aquifer is a ground source of fresh water so every effort is made to conserve its use at the building.

-The aquifer is the source for the cooling tower make-up water in the chiller plant.
-In 2012, 3.3 million gallons of aquifer water were used for this purpose, representing 26% of the DLCC's water requirements.
+The aquifer is the source for the cooling tower makeup water in the chiller plant.
+In 2013, 2.4 million gallons of aquifer water were used for this purpose, representing 16% of the DLCC's water requirements.
 The use of aquifer water eliminates the need for potable water use for this process, producing significant water usage savings each year.